Choosing a Mediator

 How long have they been doing mediations?
 How many cases and what types of cases have they mediated?

 What standards of conduct do they abide by?
-(Mediators on the Mediate BC Society rosters agree to follow the society's standards.
-Mediators who belong to professional organizations are bound by other codes of conduct.)
+(Mediators on the Alternative Dispute Resolution Institute of British Columbia’s rosters agree to follow the institute's code of conduct

 What do they charge?
 What does the fee include?
 How are travel, administrative and clerical time handled?
 Does the mediator charge for an initial consultation?